 Rabindra Bhaban Museum or Tagore Museum

 Housed in one of the many houses in the Uttarayan complex, this is a small but interesting museum.
-Whole of the museum is all about Tagore.
+The whole of the museum is all about Tagore.
 The biggest attraction of this museum – the noble prize medallion of Tagore was stolen a few years back.
 This has made the staff extra vigilant.
 I was surprised at the number of people posted in the museum – probably more than the visitors at any point in time.

 Museum tour begins with the Tagore family genealogy.
 Family’s personal items on display like – utensils, combs, pooja articles, medicine boxes.
 There are collectibles like gifts received from China, French & Japanese porcelain, Roman vases.
 There are personal artifacts of Tagore like his paint brushes and colors.